Vietnam.vn - Nền tảng quảng bá Việt Nam

 14-8131.png

-Adding a nuclear warhead to the R-37M missile could target high-value targets such as NATO's E-3 Sentry early warning aircraft or the US Air Force's B-21 Raider stealth bomber, although the practicality of such a weapon in modern air combat remains uncertain, given advances in electronic warfare and stealth technology.
+Adding a nuclear warhead to the R-37M missile could target high-value targets such as NATO's E-3 Sentry early warning aircraft, or the US Air Force's B-21 Raider stealth bomber, although the practicality of this weapon in modern air combat remains uncertain due to advances in electronic warfare and stealth technology.
 Photo: @Army Recognition.

 15-2854.png

-The operational challenges of deploying a nuclear air-to-air missile are significant.
+The operational challenges of deploying this nuclear air-to-air missile are significant.
 Modern air warfare emphasizes precision, stealth, and electronic warfare, areas where NATO still holds a major advantage.
 Photo: @Defence Blog.

 16.png